 - maintain a liquidity risk management framework and controls to identify, measure, manage and monitor liquidity risk exposures under normal conditions; - maintain structurally sound funding plans; and - develop potential scenarios that stress liquidity levels and ensure liquidity sources and contingency funding plans continue to be adequate to meet highly unlikely but plausible scenarios.

-The framework should reflect the nature, scope, complexity and risk profile of the credit union and its liquidity risk exposures.
+The framework should reflect the structure, size, complexity and risk profile of the credit union as well as its liquidity risk exposures.